phdata/streamliner/customer-docs/schema-evolution.md

 Column deletes are handled gracefully.
 If the column has yet to be deleted in Snowflake, it'll be populated with null.
 Therefore, you simply need to:

 1. Drop column on the Snowflake side.
-2. Re-define the PIPE object to remove the use of the deleted column
+2. Re-define the PIPE object to remove the use of the deleted column.
+3. Move table config file from _state-directory_ to _previous-state-directory_.

 #### CSV

 CSV is complicated as Snowflake uses ordinal position to identify column.
 However, if no data has been loaded since the user deleted the column, you can:

 1. Drop column on the Snowflake side.
-2. Re-define the PIPE object to remove the use of the deleted column
+2. Re-define the PIPE object to remove the use of the deleted column.
+3. Move table config file from _state-directory_ to _previous-state-directory_.

 If data has been loaded without the column, then the ordering is wrong and corrupt data has been loaded.
 The table should be reloaded.